Broken collarbone

 Risk factors

-Teenagers and children are at higher risk of a broken collarbone than are adults.
+Teenagers and children are at higher risk of a broken collarbone than adults.
 The risk goes down after age 20.
 Then it rises again in older people as they lose bone strength with age.

 Complications